 Our experience with Thrust was that it required a substantial reworking of our code in order to provide worthwhile performance.
 This is mainly due to the fact that Thrust organizes data into vector objects that require iterators to modify individual pieces of that data.
 A great portion of our code involves complex functions and somewhat irregular accesses, two things that Thrust does not support efficiently.

 To be more specific, Thrust applies changes to its data vectors using its built in transform function.
 The transform function applies a functor to all of the specified data from a beginning iterator to an ending iterator.
 This works well for simple mathematical tasks, such as multiplication of all data elements by another set of elements or a constant.
 However, the more intricate functions required in the likelihood calculation require manipulation of data discontinuously.
-In order to achieve this in Thrust, we would be required to generate a stencil vector that, along with the “transform_if” function, would only alter the data points where the stencil is 1 instead of 0.
+In order to achieve the same result, Thrust requires us to use the “transform_if” function, which along with a stencil vector of 0’s and 1’s, applies a transformation to specific values in another array.
+It takes three inputs: the array of values to be modified, the stencil vector that specifies which indices to modify, and a functor that represents the transformation to apply.
 We saw this as likely requiring a large additional overhead.
 For this reason we decided to just carry on with a full CUDA implementation, and discontinued our work with Thrust.

 7. CUDA Optimizations